bonitasoft/bonita-doc/md/embed-engine.md

 If you are using Bonita subscription edition, change group id for `com.bonitasoft.engine` and artifact id for `bonita-engine-spring-boot-starter-sp`
 :::

-This will embed and start Bonita engine when your application starts.
+This will embed and start Bonita Engine when your application starts.
 Also a spring bean `org.bonitasoft.engine.api.APIClient` will be available and injected in your Spring beans. (`com.bonitasoft.engine.api.APIClient` if you are using subscription edition).

 ### Configuration

-Configuration uses the standard Spring boot mechanism.
+Configuration uses the standard Spring Boot mechanism.
 The easiest way is to put them in your `application.properties` file.

 All existing configuration can be found by your IDE using the completion in the `application.properties` file.
 These configuration properties have as prefix `org.bonitasoft.engine` and `com.bonitasoft.engine`

 For now, only the following configuration is supported:
- * the database connection settings for Bonita engine
+ * the database connection settings for Bonita Engine
  * the database connection settings for business data
  * the size of the connection pools for the above databases